swiftlang/swift/docs/proposals/DocumentationComments.rst

 ===================================

-Note that we don't need to implement the *parsing* and *resolving* of refereneces, just specify what we want to expect there, and treat the reference as 'inline monospaced' markup.
+Note that we don't need to implement the *parsing* and *resolving* of references, just specify what we want to expect there, and treat the reference as 'inline monospaced' markup.

 [P3] Reference a parameter of the current function